grame-cncm/guidodoc/mkdocs/docs/guide/settings.md

 ## Warning

-The following variables are unchecked, i.e. their values are passed to the system with a minimal control : the values are rejected when <= 0.
+The following variables are unchecked, i.e. their values are passed to the system with a minimal control : the values are rejected only when <= 0.
 However, using values outside their expected range may result in very strange layout and even in **system crash**.

 - SYSTEM_DISTANCE
 - SYSTEM_DISTRIBUTION_LIMIT